Reviews You Can Rely On

 Our Analysis and Test Results

-The BigBlue SolarPowa 28 (with no ammeter) is a 24-watt mono-crystalline folding solar panel that weighs 20.9 ounces and is 31 inches long, 11.5 tall, and 0.2 inches thick when fully opened.
-It does not have an integrated battery but has three USB ports, each outputting 2.4 amps.
-When folded up, this panel is just 6 inches long, 11.5 inches tall, and 1.5 inches thick.
-While we tested the simplified version of the new SolarPowa 28, there is another version with an ammeter if you prefer to monitor your power output yourself.
+The BigBlue SolarPowa 28 is a 24-watt monocrystalline folding solar panel that weighs 20.9 ounces and measures 31 inches in length, 11.5 inches in height, and 0.2 inches in thickness when fully opened.
+It does not have an integrated battery, but it does have three USB ports, each of which outputs 2.4 amps.
+When folded up, this panel measures just 6 x 11.5 x 1.5 inches.
+While we tested the simplified version of the new SolarPowa 28, there is another version with an ammeter, allowing you to monitor your power output yourself.

 bigblue solarpowa 28 - the solarpowa 28 is a reliable and easy-to-use portable solar panel.